Carboxymethyl cellulose: Uses

-Food science
+Food

-CMC is used in food under the E number E466 or E469 (when it is enzymatically hydrolyzed), as a viscosity modifier or thickener, and to stabilize emulsions in various products, including ice cream.
-CMC is also used extensively in gluten-free and reduced-fat food products.
+CMC is registered as E466 or E469 (when it is enzymatically hydrolyzed).
+It is used as a viscosity modifier or thickener and to stabilize emulsions in various products, including ice cream, mayonnaise, and beverages.
+It is also used extensively in gluten-free and reduced-fat food products.
+CMC injections have also been used in food fraud, to fraudulently increase the weight and visual appeal of shrimp and prawns so as to short-weight customers.

+CMC's variable viscosity (high while cold, and low while hot) makes it useful in the preparation of cold foods and textures in beverages and edible gels.
+With a degree of substitution (DS) around 1.0, it can prevent dehydration and shrinkage of gelatin while also contributing to a more airy structure.
+In some foods, it can be used to control oil and moisture content.

-CMC is used to achieve tartrate or cold stability in wine, an innovation that may save megawatts of electricity used to chill wine in warm climates.
-It is more stable than metatartaric acid and is very effective in inhibiting tartrate precipitation.
-It is reported that KHT crystals, in presence of CMC, grow slower and change their morphology.
-Their shape becomes flatter because they lose 2 of the 7 faces, changing their dimensions.
-CMC molecules, negatively charged at wine pH, interact with the electropositive surface of the crystals, where potassium ions are accumulated.
-The slower growth of the crystals and the modification of their shape are caused by the competition between CMC molecules and bitartrate ions for binding to the KHT crystals.
+CMC is used to achieve tartrate or cold stability in wine, which can prevent excess energy usage while chilling wine in warm climates.
+It is more stable than metatartaric acid and inhibits tartrate crystal nucleation and growth.

-Specific culinary uses

-CMC powder is widely used in the ice cream industry, to make ice creams without churning or extremely low temperatures, thereby eliminating the need for conventional churners or salt ice mixes.
+CMC powder is widely used in the ice cream industry to make ice creams without the need for churning or extremely low temperatures.
 CMC is used in baking breads and cakes.
-The use of CMC gives the loaf an improved quality at a reduced cost, by reducing the need of fat.
-CMC is also used as an emulsifier in biscuits.
-By dispersing fat uniformly in the dough, it improves the release of the dough from the moulds and cutters, achieving well-shaped biscuits without any distorted edges.
+The use of CMC gives the loaf an improved quality (e.g., texture) at a reduced cost by reducing the need for fat.
+CMC is also used as an emulsifier in sweet biscuits.
+Dispersing fat uniformly in the dough improves the release of the dough from the molds and cutters, achieving well-shaped biscuits without any distorted edges.
 It can also help to reduce the amount of egg yolk or fat used in making the biscuits.
-Use of CMC in candy preparation ensures smooth dispersion in flavor oils, and improves texture and quality.
-CMC is used in chewing gums, margarines and peanut butter as an emulsifier.
+The use of CMC in candy preparation ensures smooth dispersion in flavor oils and improves texture and quality.
+CMC is used in chewing gums, margarine, and peanut butter as an emulsifier.

+Detergent uses

+CMC is a common ingredient in cleaning products because of its thickening and stabilizing properties and nontoxic composition.
+In detergent and cleaning products, it can be used to enhance texture and assist in the suspension of dirt and grime in the cleaning product.
+Its adjustable viscosity can be used to standardize the textures of the products, especially when used along with other chemicals.

+CMC helps with the removal of grease and aids in the creation of small bubbles in the soap.
+This, along with its ability to suspend dirt in mixtures, can make soaps and other cleaning products more efficient.